JeixHuang/JeixHuang.github.io/blog_src/content/posts/MindRL Reward Interface/index.md

 The broader direction is the part I care about most: reward is not disappearing, but it should stop being treated as the interface.
 The interface is the branch-native probability object, score, or controlled surrogate that turns reward into a valid update.

 ## Citation

-Citation will be added after the arXiv version is available.

 ```bibtex
 @misc{mindrl2026,